ueberauth/guardian/README.md

 ### JWT (Configuration)

 The default token type of `Guardian` is JWT.
-It accepts many options but you really only _need_ to specify the `issuer` and `secret_key`
+It accepts many options but you really only _need_ to specify the `issuer` and `secret_key`.

 #### Required configuration (JWT)

 * `issuer` - The issuer of the token.
 Your application name/id
 * `secret_key` - The secret key to use for the implementation module.
-  This may be any resolvable value for `Guardian.Config`
+  This may be any resolvable value for `Guardian.Config`.

 #### Optional configuration (JWT)